Menu

 “Ben was showing me his ternary star system,” Justin said as gave Ben a surreptitious wink.

 “Ugh, don’t get me started on that,” Crystal said, exasperated.
 Turning her back to her brother, she then addressed Justin.
 “Let’s go get some ambrosia.”
 Before Justin could answer, Crystal had him turned around and headed away from Ben.
 As Justin stepped out of earshot, Crystal quickly hissed to Ben, “Stop hogging him.”
 She glowered at Ben and spun around to catch up to Justin before Ben could say a word.
-Bewildered, Ben just watched as his sister—her arm in Justin’s—scattered a school of down fish on their way to the kitchen area.
+Bewildered, Ben just watched as his sister—her arm in Justin’s—scattered a school of clownfish on their way to the kitchen area.
 Nervous about Justin’s social assignments, he pulled his tablet toward him, and once again studied his star system.

-“Hi Ben,” came a voice from his right.
+“Hi, Ben,” came a voice from his right.

 Ben looked over to see the blond girl with a drink in her hand.
 “Umm…” Ben said as he stared at her.